Varina Anne Davis: Daughter of the Confederacy

 During the 1880s, Winnie lived with her parents at Beauvoir, their Gulf Coast estate near Biloxi, Mississippi.
 It was bequeathed to Jefferson Davis in 1878 by Sarah Anne Ellis Dorsey, a wealthy widow and supporter of the Confederacy.
 In 1886, Winnie and her aging father visited West Point, Georgia, on a tour of the South promoting his books and the Lost Cause of the Confederacy.

 On April 24, 1886, Governor John Brown Gordon called Davis "The Daughter of the Confederacy".
 This title stuck, and Winnie became an icon for Confederate veteran groups and an inspiration for the United Daughters of the Confederacy, which formed in 1894.
 Together with her father, she made public appearances and speeches, and acted more and more as his representative.
 Confederate groups, including women's associations, worked to fund and organize cemeteries, memorialize the war and its soldiers, and honor the "Lost Cause" of the South.

-In 1888, Winnie published her first book, a monograph of Irish revolutionary Robert Emmet titled An Irish Knight of the 19th Century.
+In 1888, Winnie published her first book, a monograph on Irish revolutionary Robert Emmet titled An Irish Knight of the 19th Century.

 Davis was involved in a few well-known romantic relationships, but she never married.
 In 1885–1886, she may have been courted by the noted landscape and portrait artist Verner Moore White, but the relationship supposedly ended when White moved to Europe to further his studies in art.
 This relationship has never been completely verified.

 In 1887, Davis developed a more serious relationship with Alfred Wilkinson, a successful New York attorney, whom she met while staying with family friends in Syracuse, New York during the late fall of 1886.
 Her mother met Wilkinson and initially approved the match, but her father disapproved, based on Wilkinson being from the North and his grandfather having been an abolitionist.
 Davis reconsidered his disapproval after meeting Wilkinson, and the engagement of the couple was announced in 1889.
 Northern papers publicized it as healing the wounds of the Civil War.
 However, an outcry against it in the Southern United States burdened the romance, for some dreamed that the young Davis would marry a prominent Southerner, preferably a descendant of one of the generals.